Remnel831/Blender-Assets/README.md

 #### Information
 ---
 Drag the modifer from your library onto an object and then create a curve to assign to the stitch curve box, the stitches will now generate along the curve and pull the mesh tight around them if you have enough geometry.
+The modifier includes a subdivision node so if you're adding multiple stitches make sure to turn the node off.

 Options | Description
 --- | ---